CO-OPERATIVE CAPITALISM – increasing prosperity for everyone, more co-operation worldwide

 - There is no wider sense of purpose than playing our part in halting global warming and protecting this paradise planet for future generations.

-- More socially enjoyable yet productive work environments
+- More socially enjoyable, friendship building and yet productive work environments

 - The framework allows for a reduction in the tax on co-operation payments, thereby encouraging more co-operation, whilst incrementally increasing standard PAYE tax rates if deemed fiscally necessary to do so.